History of unmanned combat aerial vehicles: 2020s

 In 2020, Turkey became the first country to use UCAVs in a large, coordinated attack on a conventional battlefield when they attacked forces in Syria.
 They were used to attack enemy positions, to provide cover for ground forces and to scout for artillery.

 Drones were used extensively in the 2020 Nagorno-Karabakh war between Azerbaijan and Armenia.
 Azerbaijan's use of Turkish TB2 drones was seen as crucial in their defeat of the Armenian forces.
 They were used both to carry missiles and for reconnaissance, with their successful use linked to heavy losses among Armenian tanks and other armoured vehicles.
 Armenian ground air defences were largely ineffective against UCAVs.
 This success was seen as offering countries air power without the expense of a traditional air force.

 Drones were also used extensively during the 2022 Russian invasion of Ukraine.
 Ukraine made extensive use of TB2s and other designs against Russia in 2022.
 They also used octocopters to drop anti-tank grenades at night. one example of a large-scale attack with drones was in October 2022, when Russia described a "massive" attack by UAVs and sea drones on their Black Sea Fleet at Sevastopol, during which the flagship Admiral Makarov was damaged.

 Russia has also used drones against Ukrainian forces, including the Iranian-made Shahed-136 since September 2022.
 Belarusian partisans in BYPOL also claimed to have used drones in a successful attack on a Russian military aircraft at the Machulishchy airfield in February 2023.

 The large number of drones deployed has also seen high rates of losses, with Ukraine estimated in 2023 to be losing 10,000 drones per month in active service.
 Some commercial drones such as DJI Mavic and Phantom have been modified to carry light explosives for combat missions in recent wars.

 Some reconnaissance drones that have armed capability include the CASC CH-92, IAI Eitan and the Ababil-3, Ababil-5, Hamaseh.
 Some commercial drones such as DJI Mavic and Phantom have been modified to carry light explosives for combat missions in recent wars.
 Ukraine has used converted light sports planes.

 Fighting between India and Pakistan in May 2025 also saw the extensive use of drones.

+On November 30, 2025, the Turkish Bayraktar Kızılelma launched a Gökdoğan, a Beyond-Visual-Range (BVR) air-to-air missile, which is equipped with an active radar seeker head, using the autonomous guidance capabilities of its own integrated MURAD AESA Radar system, making it the world's first unmanned fighter jet to validate a BVR engagement capability on a fully autonomous platform.